RabbitPlaysYT/rabbitplaysyt.github.io-BankHack/README.md

    COMMANDS:
    - transfer X
        Moves X dollars from the vault to the stolen total.
-       Example: transfer 250000
    - dump
        Shows exposed rich accounts (fake numbers).
    - launder
        Prints a message about cleaning the stolen money.
    - exit
        Leaves command mode.
 You can re-run the breach by spamming keys again.

-5) REPLAYING
-   • More likely refresh your page.
-   • Try different names and transfer amounts for screenshots or videos.

 REMEMBER: This is a visual toy only.
 Use it to look cool, not to do real hacking.
       </pre>